optit-cloud-team/optit-lab-python-microservice-example/pipeline/Readme.md

 ## Jenkins Pipelines for Recipe Management System

-This section covers the Jenkins pipelines used for building Docker images and deploying the Recipe Management System to Kubernetes.
+This section covers the Jenkins pipelines used for building Docker images and deploying the application to Kubernetes.

 ### Table of Contents